GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 #draft[
   - @liu_role_2021 The role of physics-based simulators in robotics
-  - @choi_use_2021 On the use of simulation in robotics: Opportunities,challenges, and suggestions for moving forward ]
+  - @choi_use_2021 On the use of simulation in robotics: Opportunities, challenges, and suggestions for moving forward ]

 // Audio